SeanPatrickLehey/SeanPatrickLehey/README.md

 - [ ] Elastic Stack Setup and Configuration

 **What am I working on?**
-As of June 2023, I'm currently working towards my GIAC GCIH certification, with plans to pursue the GIAC GCFE shortly thereafter.
+As of June 2023, I'm currently working toward my GIAC GCIH certification, with plans to pursue the GIAC GCFE shortly thereafter.